Common myths about electric vehicles

 Fact:

 Our engineers are constantly looking at new technology and customer use to design the grid for the future.
 Keeping the lights on is one of our top priorities.
 Utilities and regulators work hand-in-hand to focus on reliability.
-Working closely with your utility is a great way to learn how EVs can add reliability and strength to the electricity grid and lower your electricity bill.
+Working closely with your utility is a great way to learn how EVs can add reliability and strength to the electricity grid.

 Myth #6: Electric vehicles don’t work well in a cold climate.